 Generally speaking, the role of dietitian is more regulated than that of a nutritionist.
-While anyone can go to school to study health and nutrition, in the United States, depending on where a person wants to practice, there are certain licensures and certifications a dietitian has to earn to be able to work.
+While anyone can go to school to study health and nutrition, in the US, depending on where a person wants to practice, there are certain licensures and certifications a dietitian has to earn to be able to work.

-After a successful working internship, a dietitian student can sit for their national examination; once they pass, they are free to practice as a R.D, or registered dietitian.
+After earning a bachelor’s degree at an accredited university, dietitians typically complete an internship or practice program at a health care facility, food service company, hospital, or other organization.
+Upon completion, students can sit for their national examination; once they pass, they are free to practice as an R.D, or registered dietitian.

 Also, many doctors, including medical doctors, osteopaths, physician assistants, chiropractors and naturopathic doctors, practice clinical nutrition after completing extra work in the study of food and nutrition science.